Guilin Travel Guide

 Guilin © Jakub Halun

 The hills are believed to have been formed in tectonic shifts millions of years ago.
-Limestone sediments thrust up from the sea to form the unusual hills, caves and stone forests that characterise the city.
+Limestone sediments thrust up from the sea forming the unusual hills, caves and stone forests that characterise the city.

-As Guilin is a tourist-oriented city, all the necessary amenities for travellers are available, including comprehensive public transport, plenty of restaurants, and lots of souvenir shops.
-The city is popular with Chinese tourists as well, in part because of the clean air, but also because the scenery is so splendid.
+As Guilin is a tourist-oriented city, all the necessary amenities for travellers are available, including comprehensive public transport, plenty of restaurants and lots of souvenir shops.
+The city is popular with Chinese tourists too because of its clean air and splendid scenery.

 Become our Guilin Travel Expert